realsuayip/django-sozluk/README.md

 caching using a dummy cache backend, or disabling cache on left frame.
 Check settings on `apps.py` to learn about caching and about all the other settings.

-The Python script also allows
-for a production setup, run `python docker.py --help` to learn more.
+A production setup is also available if you set `CONTEXT` environment variable to `production`.
+For example, to do deployment in production mode you would run:

+    CONTEXT=production make

+If you are going to use the production setup, you'll need to run setup script once, after the initial build completes (otherwise a server error is shown):

+    CONTEXT=production make setup

+Makefile also includes other miscellaneous commands.
+You can browse it to learn more.

 ### Standard docker usage
 If you prefer not use the helper script to gain more granular control, make sure you specify the right compose file.
 Use this command to build and serve:

-    docker-compose up -d
+    docker-compose -f docker/docker-compose.yml up -d

 Initially, you also have to run a script (in the web container) that sets up the database, collects static files and generates required users for the dictionary app:

-    docker-compose exec web sh scripts/setup.sh
+    docker-compose exec web sh docker/scripts/setup.sh

 You are most likely to create an admin account after these processes: